best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 Comments that describe exactly **what** is occurring in the code, as above, are often not necessary.
 They may be redundant, if [good naming practices](naming) are followed to self-document the steps that occur in your code.
 A developer or user can read your code and other more appropriate forms of documentation (see [Docstrings]) for more detailed description of the logic behind your code.
-If it is difficult to understand your code without comments, then this can be an indicator that your code is overly complex and might benefit from being refactored into smaller units.
+If it is difficult to understand your code without comments, this can indicate that your code is overly complex and might benefit from being refactored into smaller units.

 Comments can be used more effectively to explain **why** you might have written code in a certain way.
-For example, explaining to other analysts/developers why a section of your code doesn't follow standard practices, perhaps because the typical method didn't work.
+For example, you might explain to other analysts and developers why a section of your code doesn't follow standard practices, perhaps because the typical method didn't work.
-This type of comment may help to clarify your choice of logic, without needing to describe the individual steps taken.
+This type of comment can help to clarify your choice of logic, without needing to describe the individual steps taken.
-Comments explaining **why** you made programming choices will help yourself and other developers to understand your intentions.
+Comments explaining **why** you made programming choices will help your future self and other developers to understand your intentions.

 ```{code-block}
 # Tried solution X, but Y worked better because of Z